 Rossi previously worked for the UN Electoral Assistance Division in Libya as a public outreach and voter education adviser, supporting the implementation of a voter education initiative targeting women, youth, voters with disabilities and rural communities for the 2012 national congressional elections.
 Shei also served as field electoral coordinator for the UN Mission for Stabilization in Haiti (MINUSTAH) and worked for the UN in Côte d’Ivoire to support the electoral process under the auspices of the peace agreement, particularly enhancing civil registry and voter registration.

 Prior to that, Rossi worked as regional electoral coordinator for MINUSTAH in Haiti, where she provided legal advice to electoral authorities regarding the electoral process and provided expertise in electoral legislation review to the Legal Affairs Unit.

 Rossi has worked in other Francophone countries, including the Central African Republic, and in Sudan during the referendum process.
 She also worked as a political and legal adviser at the UN Security Council and for the European Union Youth program in Palestine and Israel.

-Rossi holds a master’s degree in law from the University of Bari, as well as a master’s degree in international relations from the Italian Society for International Organization.
-She is fluent in English, French, Haitian, Creole, and Spanish and is a certified Building Resources in Democracy Governance and Elections (BRIDGE) accrediting facilitator.
+Rossi holds master’s degrees in law from the University of Bari and in international relations from the Italian Society for International Organization.
+She is fluent in Spanish and French.